jmoro0408/jmoro0408/README.md

 My name is James, I'm a mechanical engineering at Jacobs Engineering - aspiring to learn more about the world of Data Science, Machine Learning, and programming in general.

-I'm currently getting to grips with cloud ML with Microsoft Azure.
+I'm currently getting to grips with cloud ML with Microsoft Azure, and building a django site to host some project scripts.

 When I'm not programming I like to ski, surf, hike, and climb.